phamjoe/chatty-app/README.md

 A Slack-like application that allows users to chat to one another.

 ### Usage
-Install the dependencies for client-side and server side.
+Install the dependencies for client-side and server-side.
 Start both servers.

 ```
 npm install